xlladdins/xll/docs/Excel4MacrosH-P.md

 decimals, copy\_objects, update\_links, move\_direction, autocomplete,
 animations)

-Incell\_edit    is a logical value corresponding to the Edit Directly In Cell check box, which if TRUE allows In Cell Editing.
+Incell\_edit&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Edit Directly In Cell check box, which if TRUE allows In Cell Editing.
 If FALSE, editing directly in cells is not allowed.
 If omitted, the dialog box setting is not changed.

-Drag\_drop    is a logical value corresponding to the Allow Cell Drag And Drop check box, which if TRUE allows drag and dropping on sheets.
+Drag\_drop&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Allow Cell Drag And Drop check box, which if TRUE allows drag and dropping on sheets.
 If FALSE, drag and drop is not allowed.
 If omitted, the dialog box setting is not changed.

-Alert    is a logical value corresponding to the Alert Before Overwriting Cells check box, which if TRUE displays an alert message warning you that cells containing values are about to be overwritten.
+Alert&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Alert Before Overwriting Cells check box, which if TRUE displays an alert message warning you that cells containing values are about to be overwritten.
 If FALSE, an alert will not be displayed if your cells are about to overwritten.
 If omitted, the dialog box setting is not changed.

-Entermove    is a logical value corresponding to the Move Selection After Enter check box, which if TRUE moves the selection after the ENTER key is pressed.
+Entermove&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Move Selection After Enter check box, which if TRUE moves the selection after the ENTER key is pressed.
 If FALSE, the selection is not moved.
 If omitted, the dialog box setting is not changed.

-Fixed    is a logical value corresponding to the Fixed Decimal check box, which if TRUE fixes the decimal place according to decimals.
+Fixed&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Fixed Decimal check box, which if TRUE fixes the decimal place according to decimals.
 If FALSE, the decimal places are not fixed.
 If omitted, the dialog box setting is not changed.

-Decimals    is a number specifying the number of decimal places.
+Decimals&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the number of decimal places.
 Decimals is ignored if fixed is FALSE or omitted.

-Copy\_objects     is a logical value corresponding to the Cut, Copy, And Sort Objects With Cells check box.
+Copy\_objects&nbsp;&nbsp;&nbsp;&nbsp; is a logical value corresponding to the Cut, Copy, And Sort Objects With Cells check box.
 If TRUE allows objects to be cut, copied and sorted with their cells.
 If FALSE, objects are not cut, copied or sorted with cells.
 If omitted, the dialog box setting is not changed.

-Update\_links    is a logical value corresponding to the Ask To Update Automatic Links check box, which if TRUE will prompt the user when the workbook is opened that has links to other documents.
+Update\_links&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Ask To Update Automatic Links check box, which if TRUE will prompt the user when the workbook is opened that has links to other documents.
 If FALSE, the prompt will not be displayed.
 If omitted, the dialog box setting is not changed.

-Move\_direction    is a number specifying the direction to move the selection when the ENTER key is pressed and Entermove is TRUE.
+Move\_direction&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the direction to move the selection when the ENTER key is pressed and Entermove is TRUE.
 Setting this number to 1 moves down one cell, 2 moves right one cell, 3 moves up on cell, and 4 moves down one cell..

-Autocomplete    is a logical value corresponding to the Enable AutoComplete For Cell Values check box, which, if TRUE, will enable the AutoComplete feature of Microsoft Excel 95 and later versions.
+Autocomplete&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Enable AutoComplete For Cell Values check box, which, if TRUE, will enable the AutoComplete feature of Microsoft Excel 95 and later versions.

-Animations    is a logical value corresponding to the Provide Feedback With Animation check box, which if TRUE will enable the worksheet Animations feature of Microsoft Excel 95 and later versions.
+Animations&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Provide Feedback With Animation check box, which if TRUE will enable the worksheet Animations feature of Microsoft Excel 95 and later versions.
 Deleted worksheet rows and columns will slowly disappear, and inserted worksheet rows and columns will slowly appear.

 **Related Function**

-OPTIONS.GENERAL   Sets various general Microsoft Excel settings
+OPTIONS.GENERAL&nbsp;&nbsp;&nbsp;Sets various general Microsoft Excel settings

 Return to [top](#H)